Yorkshire Building Society Group - Tax Strategy

-The Group’s approach to tax strategy and risk is ultimately a decision for the Board, generally via delegated authority to the Chief Finance Officer.
-The day-to-day development and application of strategic and operational tax matters is implemented by the Director of Finance and the Senior Manager Group Tax with the support of the Group Tax team and managers within the business.
+The YBS Group’s approach to tax strategy and risk is ultimately a decision for the Board, generally via delegated authority to the Chief Finance Officer.
+The day-to-day development and application of strategic and operational tax matters is implemented by the Chief Finance Officer with the support of the Group Tax team and managers within the business.

-Broadly, all departments across the Group consult with Group Tax in relation to matters affecting taxation in reaching business decisions or in implementing changes to products, services and processes
+Broadly, all departments across the YBS Group consult Group Tax in relation to matters affecting taxation in respect of reaching business decisions or implementing changes to products, services and processes.

-Group Tax keeps the Board informed of significant developments regarding tax legislation and proactively explores with the wider business those tax developments with the potential to have an impact on the business or its operations.
-Group Tax supplies appropriate technical advice and guidance to the business, procuring and managing external professional tax advice where appropriate.
+The Board is kept informed of significant developments regarding tax legislation.
+Group Tax proactively explores with the wider business those tax developments with the potential to have an impact on the operations of the YBS Group.
+Group Tax provides appropriate technical advice and guidance to the business, procuring and managing external professional tax advice where appropriate.

-The Group seeks to maintain a clear and properly informed understanding of its tax obligations by:
+The YBS Group seeks to maintain a clear and properly informed understanding of its tax obligations by: